 Cream the vegan butter and shortening together until fluffy.

-Add the powdered sugar, one cup a time, mixing in between each addition.
+Add the powdered sugar, one cup at a time, mixing in between each addition.

 Then add milk, one tablespoon at a time, mixing in between each addition, to create a smooth, spreadable frosting.